python-poetry/poetry/docs/docs/basic-usage.md

 By default, poetry creates a virtual environment in `{cache-dir}/virtualenvs` (`{cache-dir}\virtualenvs` on Windows).
 You can change the [`cache-dir`](/docs/configuration/#cache-dir) value by editing the poetry config.
-Addtionally, you can use the [`virtualenvs.in-project`](/docs/configuration/#virtualenvs.in-project) configuration variable to create virtual environment within your project directory.
+Additionally, you can use the [`virtualenvs.in-project`](/docs/configuration/#virtualenvs.in-project) configuration variable to create virtual environment within your project directory.